biopragmatics/oquat/docs/invalids/prefix/xao.md

-# CALOHA
+# xao: Xenopus Anatomy Ontology

+This page summarize the different resources that reference `xao` but use local unique identifiers that do not match the standard pattern of ^\d{7}$.
+Of the 3 resources,
-The following 1 variants were found: ['XAO']
+1 variants on the standard prefix were found: ['XAO'].

-## `go`
+## `go`: Gene Ontology

-Identifiers for this prefix are given correctly in Gene Ontology.
+Identifiers for this prefix are given incorrectly correctly in `go`.

 | external_xref   |   usages_count | usages                                          |
 |-----------------|----------------|-------------------------------------------------|
 | `XAO:00002785`  |              1 | [GO:0039019](https://bioregistry.io/GO:0039019) |
 | `XAO:00002000`  |              1 | [GO:0048793](https://bioregistry.io/GO:0048793) |

-## `uberon`
+## `uberon`: Uber Anatomy Ontology

-Identifiers for this prefix are given correctly in Uber Anatomy Ontology.
+Identifiers for this prefix are given incorrectly correctly in `uberon`.

 | external_xref   |   usages_count | usages                                                                                                                                                                                                                             |
 |-----------------|----------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|